connectomicslab/connectomemapper3/paper/paper.md

-While CMP3 derives from the two preceding versions, it has made CMP massively evolve over the years in terms of the underlying codebase, the tools used, and the scope of the functionality provided, including the migration to Python 3, a brand-new Lausanne parcellation scheme, the adoption of the BIDS standard for data organization, the encapsulation of the processing pipelines have been encapsulated in software container images, continuously tested in concordance to the
-  BIDS Apps standard, the refinement of the fMRI pipeline, and the current extension to Electroencephalography (EEG), initiated during OHBM BrainHack 2020 ([https://github.com/ohbm/hackathon2020/issues/214](https://github.com/ohbm/hackathon2020/issues/214)).
+While CMP3 derives from the two preceding versions, it has made CMP massively evolve over the years in terms of the underlying codebase, the tools used, and the scope of the functionality provided, including the migration to Python 3, a brand-new Lausanne parcellation scheme, the adoption of the BIDS standard for data organization, the encapsulation of the processing pipelines in software container images, continuously tested in concordance to the BIDS Apps standard, major upgrades of the diffusion and fMRI pipelines, and the current extension to Electroencephalography (EEG), initiated during OHBM BrainHack 2020 ([https://github.com/ohbm/hackathon2020/issues/214](https://github.com/ohbm/hackathon2020/issues/214)).

 # Summary

-Connectome Mapper 3 provides a unique open-source software pipeline solution, written in Python 3, with a Graphical User Interface (GUI) for researchers to easily, reliably and transparently interface with a number of widely adopted neuroimaging tools to create a hierarchical multi-scale connectome representation of the structural and functional brain systems, from any sMRI / dMRI / rfMRI / EEG dataset structured according to the BIDS standard.
+Connectome Mapper 3 (CMP3) provides a unique open-source software pipeline solution, written in Python 3, with a Graphical User Interface (GUI) for researchers to easily, reliably and transparently interface with a number of widely adopted neuroimaging tools to create a hierarchical multi-scale connectome representation of the structural and functional brain systems, from any sMRI / dMRI / rfMRI / EEG dataset structured according to the BIDS standard.
+In this work, we present CMP3 around the principal characteristics and principles it has been designed.
-It has been designed around different characteristics that are highlighted in the next sections.

-\textbf{A flexible workflow for multi-modal human connectome mapping in the BIDS ecosystem.}
+\textbf{A flexible and interoperable workflow for multi-modal human connectome mapping.}
 CMP3 relies on Nipype [@GorgolewskiNipype:2011] and adopts an object-oriented programming style with a modular architecture.
 The workflow is composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated